Contraception Resources

 Contraception after pregnancy

-UK MEC contraception after pregnancy card
+Contraception after pregnancy card

 Contraception for Users Over 40 Years: Information for Health Practitioner

-Contraception for users of 40 Years
+Contraception for users over 40 years

-Hormonal IUDs Comparison chart for clinicians to use with patients
+Hormonal IUDs comparison chart for clinicians to use with patients

 Combined Hormonal Contraceptives Available in Australia

-Combined Hormonal Contraceptives Available in Australia (chart)
+Combined Hormonal Contraceptives available in Australia (chart)

 Quick Start